elizabethcrespo/TST_Landsat_time_series/README.md

 This repository contains open-source code from my projects using **Google Earth Engine** for environmental applications.
 The scripts, written in JavaScript, creates land surface temperature (LST) time series using Landsat 5.

+Here you will find three methods to calculate LST, based on:

+- Surface Temperature (ST) band
+- Thermal band converted to radiance (TRAD)
+- Digital Numbers (DN) band

 **Author:** Elizabeth Albernaz Crespo (elizabeth.eacrespo@gmail.com)

 This code is free and open-source.